JoeGaggler/codex/projects/esclang.md

 - languages like [[swift]] have done it already
 - seems intuitive that readability correlates with having a single statement per line
 - increasing code density per line could better accomplished via other abstractions, e.g. a `for` loop with its initialization, condition, and iterator.

+# scratchpad
+quick notes that might actually be terrible ideas

+## syntax: parentheses are always tuples
+function call is just a tuple of parameters